alforteza/weakening-checks-and-balances/README.md

 # weakening-checks-and-balances
-Database and STATA do files used in "Can political gridlock undermine checks and balances?
+Database and STATA do files used in Alvaro Forteza, Irene Mussio and Juan S. Pereyra (2023): "Can political gridlock undermine checks and balances?
 A lab experiment."
-Alvaro Forteza, Irene Mussio and Juan S. Pereyra
+JBEE